alienkitty/alien.js/README.md

 Alien.js is a design pattern and project structure for building [SPA](https://en.wikipedia.org/wiki/Single-page_application) websites with ES modules and [GSAP](https://greensock.com/).

-The idea is to keep it simple and build websites more like a framework, which is why [Rollup](http://rollupjs.org/) is used instead for bundling.
+The idea is to keep it simple, with minimal abstraction, and to build websites more like a framework, which is why [Rollup](https://rollupjs.org/) is used instead for bundling.

 In its design, everything is an ES module, all user interfaces and components follow the same class structure, making it easy to copy-paste from examples and between projects.